Program The Ah Capacity

 FACT: Ah or Coulomb Counters are very accurate at counting Ah’s but they do not track changes in your batteries health.
 They are simply calculators that rely on proper programming to yield a more accurate output.

 In this article I am not going to explain the actual button pushes to adjust your actual monitor, there are far too many products out there to do this with, but I am going to discuss the importance of each piece of the programming puzzle and why that part is critical to the performance of your Ah counter.
 Not all monitors offer all the programming features I will discuss.
 For example the earlier Victron BMV-600 & BMV-602 offered no temperature adjustments or temp sensor options.
+Some Ah counters, early Victron’s and Xantrex battery monitors, offer an automatic calculation for charge efficiency and for others you’ll need to manually program the CEF into the unit.

 Bare Minimum Programming Steps: